View a PDF of this publication HERE, or read the text below.

 He won't leave any of the guilty unpunished.
 Romans 2:5-11

-Man Is Not Like God-Man Sins.
+People Are Not Like God - We Sin!
 The basis of sin is an attitude of being independent and rebellious toward God and what He says.
 This results in breaking or ignoring the laws of God.
 For example, ask yourself, "Have I ever..."

 "For all have sinned and fall short of the glory (standard) of God."
 Romans 3:23